carbon-design-system/design-system-website/src/content/style/iconography/contribution.md

 ### Best practices
 * **Square icons:** create an artboard for an individual icon that is 24 x 24 pixels (or 16 x 16 pixels for glyphs)
 * **Rectangular icons:** make sure the width or the height of the artboard is 24 pixels (16 pixels for glyphs).
-* Each artboard and the artwork within it must be pixel perfect.
+* Each artboard and the artwork within it must be aligned to the pixel grid.
-* No decimals in x and y coordinates or width and height fields.
+* Icons should be at whole pixels.
+No decimals in x and y coordinates or width and height fields.
+* All strokes must be expanded.
+* All strokes must be full pixels.
 * No padding when exporting icons (internal and external padding can be added with CSS).
-* Do not trim transparent pixels.
+* Combine all possible shapes and paths.
 * Ungroup icon layers completely.
 It should be on the top-most layer in your artboard.
 * Make sure to properly name layers and artboards (these names will also be exported into the code).

 ### How to export SVGs from Sketch
-1. Draw a 24 x 24 pixel stand-alone artboard.
+1. Draw an artboard that is the same size as your icon (at least one side should be 24px or 16px exactly).
+The artboard should hug the edges of the icon.
-2. Place icon in the pixel perfect center of the artboard.
+2. Place the icon squarely on the artboard making sure its aligned to the pixel grid.
 3. Convert all strokes to outlines `(Shift + ⌘ + O)`
 4. Select any overlapping shapes and click the Union icon from the top navigation, to merge all of the shapes together.
 5. Make sure the icon is at `#000000` and has no additional styling.